benoleary/Vevacious/README.txt

 CHANGELOG:
+ * 28th February 2014: version 1.1.00beta6
+ - Default parameter-dependent Python now correctly does not deform the path if not necessary.

  * 28th February 2014: version 1.1.00beta5
  - Default parameter-dependent Python now correctly reports exclusions in output file (was correctly reporting to terminal, but results file was